 - 9.6.1.
-The Subdivision Authority for the County must receive, consider, and make decisions on all subdivision applications. - 9.6.2.
+The Subdivision Authority must receive, consider, and make decisions on all subdivision applications. - 9.6.2.
 The Subdivision Authority shall assess subdivision applications based on Section 654(1) MGA, the regulations in this Bylaw, and in accordance with the Matters related to Subdivision and Development Regulation. - 9.6.3.
 In their decision, the Subdivision Authority may: - a. approve an application with conditions; - b. refuse the application; or - c. if the applicant fails to submit all the outstanding information and documents on or before the date referred in notification to the applicant of an incomplete application, the application is deemed to be refused. - 9.6.4.
 If the Subdivision Authority refuses an application as outlined in subsection 9.6.3 above, reasons for the Subdivision Authority's decision must be provided in writing.

 - 9.6.5.
 The Subdivision Authority may impose conditions considered appropriate for the development and as provided for in the MGA, the Regulation or in this Bylaw on a subdivision approval. - 9.6.6.
 A subdivision application that creates a new lot or boundary adjustment where an existing dwelling or other activity requires on-site servicing shall not be approved unless the Subdivision Authority is satisfied that it can be demonstrated that sanitary servicing can be adequately provided on-site. - 9.6.7.
-A subdivision application that creates a new lot or boundary adjustment where an existing dwelling or other activity requires on site water supplies of sufficient quality and quantity are available to support the existing and proposed future development on the new lot, which may also include on-site water storage to meet the development's fire suppression requirements. - 9.6.8.
+A subdivision application that creates a new lot or boundary adjustment where an existing dwelling or other activity requires on site water must supply a sufficient quality and quantity to support the existing and proposed future development on the new lot, which may also include on-site water storage to meet the development's fire suppression requirements. - 9.6.8.
 A subdivision application shall not be approved unless the Subdivision Authority is satisfied with the management of stormwater and can meet the requirements of the Subdivision Authority. - 9.6.9.
 At the discretion of the Subdivision Authority, the provision of a water reservoir, dugout or other similar facility may be required in a residential development of more than three (3) lots for the purpose of firefighting protection. - 9.6.10.
-New subdivision(s) shall not be permitted on land that is within the regulated setback areas for landfills, wastewater, sewage lagoon, or sour gas facilities where a dwelling, school, hospital, or food establishment could not be developed on the lot because of the setback regulation, unless a caveat is registered against the title prohibiting these uses.
+New subdivision(s) shall not be permitted on land where a dwelling, school, hospital, or food establishment could not be developed on the lot because of the setback regulations for landfills, wastewater, sewage lagoon, or sour gas facilities, unless a caveat is registered against the title prohibiting these uses.